-Are you planning to roll out SAP to one or more countries?
+Are you planning to roll out SAP in one or more countries?
 Do you want to ensure that the rollout runs as smoothly and successfully as possible?
-Then you need to translate SAP transactions and reports, customizing and master data texts into the local languages.
+Then you need to translate SAP transactions, reports, customizing and master data texts into the local languages.
 That’s where text&form comes in.

 SAP translation is a complex undertaking that requires specialized expertise to avoid its many pitfalls.
 Our SAP-certified consultants, project managers and translators make sure we only translate the texts you need into the local language, using the correct SAP terminology.
 We develop a tailor-made translation strategy that allows us to complete any project on time and on budget.
 We work with the official SAP translation tools which include transactions SE63 and LXE_MASTER.

 We provide high-quality SAP translation services into all 40 SAP languages.
 But that’s not all: We’ll define the project scope, provide an initial estimate of the project costs and perform language testing on the final translated product.

 Success Story: SAP Translation at Alpiq